aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 Such solution is obviously the preferred one for our particular problem: *we performed exactly as many iterations as we needed*.

-To conclude this subsection we propose you to keep such philosophy in mind:
+To conclude this subsection we propose you to keep this philosophy in mind:
-- Use `for` loop if you know *exactly* the number of iteration you have to perform.
+- Use `for` loops if you know *exactly* the number of iterations you have to perform.
-- Use `while` loop if you cannot know the number of iterations in advance but you know what is the condition for the loop to terminate.
+- Use `while` loops if you don't know the number of iterations in advance but you know what is the condition for the loop to terminate.

-You might think, though, is there no other way to exit loop than to reach the end of the sequence (in the case of `for` loop), or to satisfy certain condition?
-What if you are running your code on the supercomputer where you have pre-ordered just one hour of time, you are out of time and your code is still running?
-Or what if you perform series of computation at each iteration, end up with singularity in the beginning of certain iteration, and want to immediately proceed to the next iteration to avoid division by zero?
+You might wonder if there is another way to exit a loop before reaching the end of the sequence (in the case of the `for` loop), or to satisfy a certain condition?
+What if you are running your code on a supercomputer where you have requested just one hour of computation time, you are out of time and your code is still running?
+Or what if you perform series of computations at each iteration, end up with a singularity in the beginning of an iteration, and want to immediately proceed to the next iteration to avoid a division by zero?
 There are tools in Python to cover such cases, and they are the `break` and `continue` statements.

 +++